madetech/blog/posts/alpine-stack-size.md

 ## What was wrong?

-Doing some google searching we ended up at musl-libc's FAQs, specifically the ["functional differences"](https://wiki.musl-libc.org/functional-differences-from-glibc.html#Thread-stack-size) i.e. incompatibilities with glibc.
+Doing some Google searching we ended up at musl-libc's FAQs, specifically the ["functional differences"](https://wiki.musl-libc.org/functional-differences-from-glibc.html#Thread-stack-size) i.e. incompatibilities with glibc.

 What we learned is that musl provides a default stack size of 80k, which is a significant difference to the stacksize provided by glibc (generally 2MB-10MB).